If you’ve ever wondered . . .

 With all this talk about the 31 Days to a Happy Husband challenge, I recently received a question that I’ve been asked by wives time and time again: How do you love and serve someone who doesn’t deserve to be loved?

-This is a question I can relate to, especially since I struggle with the very same reasoning from time to time.
+This is a question I can relate to, especially since I’ve struggled with the very same reasoning.
 I wish I could tell you that I’ve out grown such contemplation, but that would be a lie (and my computer might get struck by a lightning bolt as I type…not a good thing!).
 As I’ve said before, it’s not that we struggle with sin (with doing what’s right – with living a righteous life); it’s giving into sin that’s the problem.

 You know what?
 KNOWING that we have a lackluster marriage is a good thing.
 It’s really not a time to despair (it’s a time to hope!) because knowing is half the battle.
 It means that our heart is not completely hardened and that we still have a chance to work things out.
 It means that we’re hearing from the Holy Spirit’s still and small voice as He says, “Something is wrong.
 Don’t get comfortable.
 Do the right thing!”
 (Begin to hope!)